 Make sure that your wedding planner is on the front foot with constructive advice and information.
 You do not want a shy / order taker that relies on you for everything.
 Get one that has a proactive positive attitude.

 Via skype or email.
 Even better get on a Garuda, Jetstar or Virgin flight and meet with them.
 Some flights are dirt cheap, like $450 return so it’s worth the investment.
-Face to face meetings are always the best, but we do recognise that this is not always possible, so thanks to the digital age, we can organise everything remotely.
+Face to face meetings are always the best, but we do recognise that this is not always possible, so thanks to the digital age, you can organise everything remotely.
+Some planners ( like us – yes we love to boast about this) have a wedding planning online portal which makes planning and communication super easy and in real time.

 There are also flights to add on top of this as well as all the villa accommodation.
 Plus you may want to add the flights to and from Bali to meet with your planner.

-Let me say that if you go through a hotel these costs can seriously escalate so be careful.
+Let me say that if you go through a hotel these costs can seriously escalate (if you make any changes to their packages) so be careful.
 This is where a wedding planner can save you heaps of money with a customised wedding.

 This is up to you but generally speaking a time frame of 4-6 months is ample.
 Having said that, a lot of the brides we come across start planning this a year in advance.
 Not wanting to be rushed they like time to think about the venue, their accommodation, the colour theme of the wedding, their dress, shoes etc. It’s a big deal and they like to draw it out so there are no rushed decisions at the end.
 This is probably the best option.
 OH…let’s not forget the wedding invites and RSVP’s ..this has all got to be sorted out and locked in early…OK – lets say 12 months!

-#9 How to pick the right wedding location
+How to pick the right wedding location in Bali

 If for example the couple is Catholic then they must get married in a Church in Bali.
 This is a requirement.